“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “You think Tim will just forget about me?”
 I ask for his advice.

 “I have no idea, but it doesn’t sound like he’s still a choir boy.”

-“Calm down and take a breath,” Cameron advised.
+“Calm down and take a breath,” Cameron advises.
 “He’ll be back next month.
 I’m no expert on gay boys.
 Maybe you should try having a girlfriend or go to the Gay Student Group or just pray about it.
 God, I’m awful at this.”

 “No, Cameron.
 This is great.
 My real brother is an asshole.
 I’m glad you care.”

-“Who’s Bobby?” someone asked.
+“Who’s Bobby?” someone asks.

 “Oh, the shame.”

-“Sit down, Trevor,” Peter, the President, ordered.
+“Sit down, Trevor,” Peter, the President, orders.